dotnet/AspNetDocs/aspnet/web-forms/overview/data-access/caching-data/caching-data-at-application-startup-cs.md

 [!code-csharp[Main](caching-data-at-application-startup-cs/samples/sample5.cs)]

 To add an item to the data cache with no time-based expiry, use the `System.Web.Caching.Cache.NoAbsoluteExpiration` and `System.Web.Caching.Cache.NoSlidingExpiration` values as input parameters.
 This particular overload of the data cache's `Insert` method was selected so that we could specify the *priority* of the cache item.
 The priority is used to determine what items to scavenge from the cache when available memory runs low.
-Here we use the priority `NotRemovable`, which ensures that this cache item won t be scavenged.
+Here we use the priority `NotRemovable`, which ensures that this cache item won't be scavenged.

 > [!NOTE]
 > This tutorial's download implements the `StaticCache` class using the static member variable approach.
 The code for the application state and data cache techniques is available in the comments in the class file.